Osmotic pressure between arbitrarily charged surfaces: a revisited approach: Abstract

 \section{Abstract}

-{The properties of ionic solutions in constrained geometries and close to charged surfaces or electrodes are often studied within the Poisson-Boltzmann framework, by finding the electrostatic potential profile next to the surface.
+{The properties of ionic solutions between charged surfaces are often studied within the Poisson-Boltzmann framework, by finding the electrostatic potential profile.
 For example, the osmotic pressure between two charged planar surfaces can be evaluated by solving coupled equations for the electrostatic potential and osmotic pressure.
 Such a solution relies on symmetry arguments and is restricted to either equally or oppositely charged surfaces.
 Here, we provide a different and more efficient scheme to derive the osmotic pressure straight-forwardly, without the need to find the electrostatic potential profile.
 We derive analytical expressions for the osmotic pressure in terms of the inter-surface separation, salt concentration, and arbitrary boundary conditions.
-Such results should be useful in force measurement setups where the force is measured between two differently prepared surfaces, or between two surfaces held at a fixed potential difference.
+Such results should be useful in force measurement setups, where the force is measured between two differently prepared surfaces, or between two surfaces held at a fixed potential difference.
 The proposed method can be systematically used for generalized Poisson-Boltzmann theories in planar geometries, as is demonstrated for the sterically modified Poisson-Boltzmann theory.\PACS{ {82.45.Gj}{Electrolytes} \and {05.20.-y}{Classical statistical mechanics} } }